 - An intense and intolerable pain that makes it hard to stand up

 While sciatica pain can be debilitating, chiropractic treatment can relieve it gently and naturally.
 This care entails treating the pain without costly and harmful side effects.
-With that said, here is how a chiropractor in Littleton and Columbine can help with sciatica:
+With that said, here is how a chiropractor in Littleton CO can help with sciatica:

-- Chiropractic massage therapy: The chiropractic type of massage is an intense way of relieving the sciatica pain.
-It can induce deep muscles relaxation and release of endorphins that act as natural painkillers.
-While regular spa massage may release sore muscles and tension, chiropractic massage is more directed towards soothing and healing sciatica.
-Chiropractors have the knowledge in the whole musculoskeletal system of your body.
+- Chiropractic massage therapy: The chiropractic type of massage is an intense way of relieving sciatica pain.
+It can induce deep muscle relaxation and release endorphins that act as natural painkillers.
+While regular spa massage may release sore muscles and tension, chiropractic massage is more directed toward soothing and healing sciatica.
+Chiropractors have knowledge of the whole musculoskeletal system of your body.
 They know how and where to apply pressure to ensure that the healing process kicks off.

 - Heat and cold therapies: Alternating cold and heat therapy has been used by chiropractors to do wonders and provide quick relief from sciatica pain.
 Heat can release tight muscles and dull the agony away.
-The cold therapies will slow down the blood flow and help ease the symptoms of inflammation.
-The chiropractor understands which treatment is suitable for you, whether to use both and how often to alternate them.
+Cold therapies will slow down the blood flow and help ease the symptoms of inflammation.
+The chiropractor understands which treatment is suitable for you, whether to use both, and how often to alternate them.

-- Ultrasound and other modalities: Ultrasound is the gentle heat that’s generated by sound waves, which penetrates deep into the body’s tissues.
-It can improve circulation (promoting healing), lessens cramping, swelling, muscle spasms, and pain.
-Other modalities that a chiropractor can use to help ease with sciatica pain include low-level laser therapy also known as cold laser therapy.
+- Ultrasound and other modalities: Ultrasound is the gentle heat that's generated by sound waves, which penetrate deep into the body's tissues.
+It can improve circulation (promoting healing), and lessens cramping, swelling, muscle spasms, and pain.
+Other modalities that a chiropractor can use to help ease sciatica pain include low-level laser therapy also known as cold laser therapy.
 It enhances healing by reducing irritation, swelling or edema, and musculoskeletal pain.
 Furthermore, chiropractic can employ the TENS (transcutaneous electrical nerve stimulation) unit.
-This is a small, battery-powered nerve stimulating device that relaxes muscle spasms, increases endorphins, and reduces pain.
+This is a small, battery-powered nerve-stimulating device that relaxes muscle spasms, increases endorphins, and reduces pain.

 - Chiropractic exercises: Moving in particular ways can worsen sciatica pain.
 Nonetheless, depending on the root cause of the problem, a chiropractor will recommend exercises that not only avoid sciatic nerve aggravation but also help in releasing the pressure that comes from inflamed and tight muscles.
 Those exercises include stretching programs that you can do right at home.
 Yoga is also effective for relieving sciatica pain.
 For instance, the reclining pigeon pose can stretch the piriformis muscle, release pressure on the nerve, and ease irritations.

 Sciatica pain can be incapacitating and although it is common, it is no reason you should have to tolerate it.
-With proper diagnosis, you can get relief by starting a treatment program.
-Your chiropractor at Littleton Chiropractic is well trained and equipped to offer relief you need on the pressure and sciatica pain you are feeling so that you can get back to enjoying life.
+With a proper diagnosis, you can get relief by starting a treatment program.
+Your chiropractor at Littleton Chiropractic is well-trained and equipped to offer the relief you need from the pressure and sciatica pain you are feeling so that you can get back to enjoying life.

 8:00am - 6:00pm